peterjwms/startup/README.md

   - 10% - Your frontend calls third party service endpoints - search.js calls boardgamegeek endpoints to search and get game data
   - 20% - Your backend provides service endpoints - index.js provides service endpoints to add and get games and scores
   - 20% - Your frontend calls your service endpoints - frontend code calls service endpoints, especially for the places where it was previously pulling from localStorage

+## Login Deliverable
+- DONE - **Prerequisite**: Simon Login deployed to your production environment with your dbConfig.json credentials
+- DONE - **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
+- DONE - **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
+- DONE - **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
+- Application authentication and authorization
+  - 20% - Supports new user registration - new user registration allowed and stored
+  - 20% - Supports existing user authentication - users authenticated from db
+  - 20% - Stores application data in MongoDB - all application data (users, games, scores) stored in MongoDB
+  - 20% - Stores and retrieves credentials in MongoDB - credentials stored and retrieved from MongoDB, hashed
+  - 20% - Restricts application functionality based upon authentication - auth cookie used, also index nav bar limited